NicholasReinig/EECS447-project/TeamInfo.md

   **Email**: [Email]
   **Availability**:
-  - Monday, Wednesday, Friday: [Time]
+  - Monday, Wednesday, Friday: [Time]  (you can change the format if you need to)
   - Tuesday, Thursday: [Time]

   **Computing Platforms**: [List platforms]